10+ Best Family-Friendly Local Breweries in Metro Atlanta

 Tips for Visiting

 Food is Available: Most breweries allow outside food to be brought in and many host food trucks on premises.
 Check the online calendars to find out when.

-Games Abound: Most of the breweries mentioned have giant yard games – Jenga, cornhole or Connect Four, and some even offer board games or video games inside for added fun.
-At Scofflaw Brewery you can also bring your child’s own tricycles and scooters to ride around the property.
+Games Abound: Many of the breweries mentioned have giant yard games – Jenga, cornhole or Connect Four, and some even offer board games or video games inside for added fun.
+At Scofflaw Brewery, you can also bring your child’s own tricycles and scooters to ride around the property.

 Bring ID: Check websites to confirm policies.
 Some allow guests of any age to tour or visit, but an ID will be checked when purchasing a tasting.
 Others only allow guests younger than 21 to visit if they have a parent or guardian of legal age to supervise.

 Check Calendars: Some breweries host movie or trivia nights for the whole family.
 Tours are usually offered on specific days and times, so plan ahead if you want to tour.
 Breweries also will close for private events from time to time, so double-check before heading out.